ruby-hyperloop/ruby-hyperloop.io/source/tutorials/hyperlooprails/index.html.md

 ##### <i class="flaticon-professor-teaching"></i> [<span class="bigfirstletter">H</span>elloWorld Tutorial](/tutorials/hyperlooprails/helloworld)

+This simple tutorial will teach you the basic of using **Components** within a Ruby On Rails environment.

+**Skills covered**: Components, Opal syntax, Hyperloop GEM

 ##### <i class="flaticon-professor-teaching"></i> [<span class="bigfirstletter">C</span>hat-App Tutorial](/tutorials/hyperlooprails/chatapp)

-This tutorial will teach you the basics of building a Hyperloop application that **runs purely in your browser** with no need for any back end system (like Rails, Node or Sinatra).
-This work-along tutorial is an excellent place to start to learn the Hyperloop DSL without needing to learn how to install it.
-If you have not used the Hyperloop DSL before, this tutorial will get you going with minimal setup
+With this tutorial we'll be building a simple but realistic chat application, a basic version of a chat room offered by a service like gitter.im.
+It will teach how to play with Components, Stores and Operations in a Ruby On Rails application.
+And you will see how the [**server push notification**](/docs/models/configuring-transport) functionnality is easy to use with Hyperloop.

+**Skills covered**: Components, Stores, Operations, Hyperloop GEM, Opal syntax, Server push notification

 ##### <i class="flaticon-professor-teaching"></i> [<span class="bigfirstletter">N</span>PM and Webpack Tutorial](/tutorials/hyperlooprails/webpack)

 In an Isomorphic Ruby world, we need a good way of including **Ruby and JavaScript components** so they co-exist and play nicely together.
-This tutorial will show you how to setup and use NPM and Webpack with HyperReact.
+This tutorial will show you how to setup and use NPM and Webpack with Hyperloop.

-The source of this tutorial is available as a [Quickstart](https://github.com/ruby-hyperloop/quickstart) which you can clone.
+**Skills covered**: Hyperloop GEM, NPM, Webpack

 ##### <i class="flaticon-professor-teaching"></i> [<span class="bigfirstletter">W</span>ebpacker GEM Tutorial](/tutorials/hyperlooprails/webpacker)

+If you want to set up a Webpack environment co-existing with your Rails application, you can do it as well by installing the Webpacker GEM.
+In this tutorial you learn how to install it and set up it with Hyperloop.

+**Skills covered**: Hyperloop GEM, Webpacker GEM, Yarn, Webpack

 ##### <i class="flaticon-professor-teaching"></i> [<span class="bigfirstletter">E</span>vents planner Tutorial](/tutorials/hyperlooprails/eventsplanner)

-This is a simple Rails application showcasing HyperReact (a wrapper for the React.js library for creating user interfaces), Opal, NPM, Webpack, React-Bootstrap, HyperMesh (gives your HyperReact components CRUD access to your server-side ActiveRecord models and implements push notifications) and other associated technologies.

-This Showcase application will mix native React and HyperReact components, be styled by Bootstrap CSS (using React-Bootstrap), display a video (using a native React component) and use HyperMesh to handle data for an Events feed app.
+In this tutorial we will implement a concrete example of an Events planner application: add, edit, delete events into an events database.
+And above all we will learn and see in action the amazing [**Models and Isomorphic ActivRecord API**](/docs/models/active-record) functionnality.

+**Skills covered**: Hyperloop GEM, Components, Models and Isomorphic ActivRecord API, Server push notification, Webpacker GEM, Yarn, Webpack

 ##### <i class="flaticon-professor-teaching"></i> [<span class="bigfirstletter">F</span>ive letters game Tutorial](/tutorials/hyperlooprails/fivelettergame)

+In this tutorial we will implement a simple game where 2 users can play synchroniously together.
+It will mostly showcasing the power of **Operations** and [**Server push notification**](/docs/models/configuring-transport)

+**Skills covered**: Hyperloop GEM, Components, Server push notification